Scientific computing with confidence using typed dimensions

 Conclusion

-with a practical example.
+This was a whirlwind tour of dimensional with a practical example.
 If this was your first introduction to typed dimensions in Haskell, do not be alarmed – I bounced off of it the first time.

-is complex, but it isn’t complicated1; it makes you address the complexity of dimensions and units up-front, rather than hoping for the best.
+As mentioned, software design is about trade-off.
+Using dimensional is complex, but it isn’t complicated2; it makes you address the complexity of dimensions and units up-front, rather than hoping for the best.
 Sometimes this doesn’t make sense, but for critical calculations, there is nothing like typed dimensions.

-on GitHub, and I want nothing more than to help people use typed dimensions (when it makes sense).
+I am now a maintainer of dimensional on GitHub, and I want nothing more than to help people use typed dimensions (when it makes sense).
 If you have any feedback, for example missing features or lacking documentation, feel free to raise an issue!

 Code available in Haskell module.